Surfs up! In The Mountains That Is…

 Alberta Cup 2019 – Surfer: Tristan Gaudet Image appears courtesy: Alberta River Surfing Association – Photo by: Josh MacPhail

 Halfway between the city of Calgary and the beautiful hamlet of Banff lies a “break” that river surfers have begun shredding.
 Known as the “Mountain Wave”, it was built by the pioneers “Surf Anywhere”, an organization dedicated to building river waves around the world.
 Located on the Lower Kananaskis River in Kananaskis Provincial Park, it’s adjacent to the Barrier Lake Visitor Information Centre.
 The best part?
 The river is controlled by a dam meaning that the flow is pretty consistent allowing for fairly dependable surfing all season long.
-And if you’re in Calgary, don’t forget to check out their other creation – the 10th street wave.
+And if you’re in Calgary, don’t forget to check out their other creation – the 10th Street wave.

 Trail, British Columbia